-An important part of these preparations is configuring SMTP settings and selecting the right SMTP port, with multiple options to choose from.
-Port 25 is one such option.
+An important part of these preparations is setting up your SMTP relay and selecting the right SMTP port.
+You’ll have multiple options to choose from with port 25 as one of them.

 Read the most significant, most organized volume of information written about email deliverability.